Salt is cheap and readily available and is also easy to use. However, not all of them will give you the best result. So, does salt kill bed bugs?

 Does Salt Kill Bed Bugs?

-It is hard to make it obvious that salt kills bed bugs.
-Actually, there is no scientific proof of the claim.
+It is hard to make it evident that salt kills bed bugs.
+There is no scientific proof of the claim.

-Also, there are no blogs that prove that it actually works.
-With that, good reasoning reveals that it might not be effective.
+Also, there are no blogs that prove that it works.
+With that, good reasoning reveals that it might not be sufficient.

 - Bed bugs are highly mobile.
 If you treat one area of the house, they will relocate to safer areas.
 Therefore, you need something that can spread widely to kill them.

-- Unlike pesticides that diffuse to other locations, salt simply sits there.
+- Unlike pesticides that diffuse to other locations, salt sits there.

 From that, you can see that you might not use salt to get rid of bed bugs.
 Compared to other treatment methods, you will achieve the least with salt.